Lightning Myths: Lightning never strikes the same place twice.

 TRUTH: The old saying that 'lightning never strikes the same place twice' is another myth that any veteran storm observer or researcher has seen nature defy.
 Lightning can strike any location more than once.
 In fact, given enough time, it is actually inevitable.
 It may take as little as less than ten minutes within a single thunderstorm, or longer than a million years - but lightning will eventually strike the same spot again and again.
 A strike to any location does nothing to change the electrical activity in the storm above, which will produce another strike as soon as it 'recharges'.
 The previously hit location is then just as fair game for the next discharge as any other spot.

-Tall television towers and large skyscrapers blow the 'lightning never strikes twice' myth out of the water.
-A television tower's antenna often experiences a direct strike as frequently as every thirty seconds during more intense thunderstorms, with a total of three to over a dozen strikes per every half-hour interval that a storm is overhead.
+Tall television towers and large skyscrapers are the most common places that lightning strikes recurrently.
+A television tower or tall skyscraper often experiences a direct strike as frequently as every thirty seconds during more intense thunderstorms, with a total of three to over a dozen strikes per every half-hour interval that a storm is overhead.
 A observer wishing to witness a predictable close lightning strike has to go no further than his local television tower during a storm.
 Towers or skyscrapers that reach or exceed the 1,000 foot mark are virtually guaranteed to take at least one direct hit during every thunderstorm that passes overhead.

 ARTICLE: Lightning strikes to towers and skyscrapers

 So what about your house or your favorite tree?
 Lightning data shows that for climates with moderate thunderstorm activity such as Pennsylvania, New York and West Virginia, lightning will strike a typical quarter-acre area of land (of course, excluding those with tall buildings or towers) once every 100 years.
 So, statistically speaking, for these areas you could expect lightning to strike any location again in each century.
 Of course, for locales with higher storm frequency such as central Florida, the repeat strikes would occur in even smaller time periods.